logo

 Allow your new kitten to explore around your home while your older cat is in another room.

 Make the introduction, slowly, bit by bit, it is a good idea to let your existing cat sniff your new kitten's blanket a few times before they actually meet.
-Make the initial periods of contact short.
-Gradually increase the time that they spend together as they get used to one another.

 It is not unusual for there to be a few spats in these first meetings, so do not leave them alone together until they get on.